emso-c/stream-analyser/README.md

 # 2. File handling

 File handling is done with the `filehandler` module.
 It handles everything related to files from caching to interacting with them.
-Those external files are store in a designated path (Default path is `"C:\Stream Analyser"`)
+These external files are stored in a designated path (Default path is `"C:\Stream Analyser"`)

 Example storage folder structure is as follows:
 ```